13 Escape Room Cipher Ideas That Encode Your Game with Mystery & Madness.

-Inject awesomeness into your DIY escape room with one of these 13 ciphers.
-They're hand-picked to be fun and solvable in a reasonable time.
+Craft mystique into your DIY escape room with one of these clever ciphers.
+They're hand-picked for being the perfect balance of challenge & fun.

 Rule-based ciphers are generally the best for escape rooms.

 They're creative, easy to design, and are unique so players get the maximum 'we solved it' feeling.
 Try one of these: